Catherine Gund: Career

 In 1996, Gund founded Aubin Pictures, a nonprofit documentary film company with scholar and activist Scot Nakagawa.
 She produced Aubin's first film, When Democracy Works (1996), that same year, in a three-part focus on stories of multi-issue organizing.
 Three years later, she produced and directed the feature documentary Hallelujah!
-Ron Athey: A Story of Deliverance (1998) about controversial and iconoclastic performance artist Ron Athey, and co-directed Object Lessons (1999) along with Catherine Lord, which uses the creation of a gallery exhibition to question received ideas about lesbian visibility, community, culture, and identity.
+Ron Athey: A Story of Deliverance (1998) about controversial performance artist Ron Athey, and co-directed Object Lessons (1999) along with Catherine Lord, about a gallery exhibition and lesbian visibility, community, culture, and identity.
 In 2000 she produced On Hostile Ground, a documentary about three abortion providers working in the USA.
 It was broadcast on the Sundance Channel.

 In 2004, she produced Making Grace, documenting the journey of a lesbian couple having a baby together.
 Gund's documentary, A Touch of Greatness (2004), about the revolutionary teaching practices of elementary school teacher Albert Cullum, was nominated for a News and Documentary Emmy.
 The film also won Best Documentary award at Hamptons International Film Festival in 2004.

 She produced Motherland Afghanistan in 2006 about an OB/GYN struggling to make a difference in his homeland of Afghanistan, first at Kabul's renamed Laura Bush Maternity Ward and then in an isolated provincial hospital where patients often travel for several days to get treatment.
 Broadcast on PBS/Independent Lens.

 In 2009, Gund produced and directed a segment for Sesame Street called Rhyme Time (2009) with poet Idris Goodwin about kids and healthy eating.
 What's On Your Plate?
 (2009), a documentary directed by Gund and two eleven-year-old girls about healthy, sustainable eating from a kid's perspective, premiered at the Berlin International Film Festival and was featured in the Discovery Channel's Planet Green.
 Chavela (2017) follows the life and legend of lesbian Mexican ranchera chanteuse Chavela Vargas.
 Dispatches from Cleveland (2017) about how communities in Cleveland united to fight for justice in the face of police violence after the death of Tamir Rice.